-VA Kappa SLC Support Fund
+VA Kappa Robert M. Bennett SigEp Learning Community Support Fund

 The specific purposes of this fund are to provide financial support of the "educational operations" of the chapter's accredited SigEp Learning Community ("SLC") in, but not limited to, the following ways: